At a glance:

 Coat: Longhair (Persian), Shorthair (Exotic)

 Both the Persian and Exotic are quiet and affectionate.
 They get along well with children and other pets.
 They have a sweet, calm disposition.
-Due to its longhair, the Persian will require regular grooming to prevent mats.
+Due to its long coat, the Persian will require regular grooming to prevent mats.

 Activity: Low to moderate